couchbaselabs/node-ottoman/docusaurus/docs/advanced/transactions.md

 Refer to [Error Handling](https://docs.couchbase.com/nodejs-sdk/current/concept-docs/transactions-error-handling.html#transaction_errors) for more details on these.

-Method that currently support transaction context:
+Methods that currently support transaction context:

 Ottoman:
 - `query`